 If the infestation is not that bad, simply drying plants more than usual might address the issue effectively.
 If it is a bigger issue, you may want to turn to hydrogen peroxide soil soaks, yellow sticky traps, or a combination of both.
 It can take several days for the full life cycle of a fungus gnat infestation to die out, so be patient.

-A hydrogen peroxide soil soak will address the root problem of fungus gnats: the larvae.
+A hydrogen peroxide soil soak is an effective treatment that will address the root problem of fungus gnats: the larvae.
 Hydrogen peroxide cleanses the soil and the larvae along with it.
-A 4:1 ratio of water to 3% hydrogen peroxide would be safe for plants and effective for killing off fungus gnat larvae.
-You can simply water the soil with your 4:1 water-hydrogen peroxide solution, being careful to avoid wetting the leaves, or set the base of the pot in the solution where the soil can be reached and allow the soil to soak it up.
+A 4:1 ratio of 4 parts water to 1 part hydrogen peroxide (3%) would be safe for plants and effective for killing off fungus gnat larvae.
+You can simply water the soil with your 4:1 water-hydrogen peroxide solution, being careful to avoid wetting the leaves, or set the base of the pot in the solution where the soil can be reached and allow the soil to soak it up and take it to the roots of your plants.

 For an in-depth explanation about proper hydrogen peroxide soil soak, check out this video:

-Yellow sticky traps such as those found here (https://amzn.to/2D7bThM) are another good way to get rid of fungus gnats by targeting the adults.
-Yellow sticky traps attract the fungus gnat adults and they are unable to fly away to lay more larvae eggs.
+Yellow sticky traps such as those found here (https://amzn.to/2D7bThM) are another good way to get rid of fungus gnats by targeting the adult population.
+Yellow sticky traps attract the fungus gnat in the adult stage and they are unable to fly away to lay more fungus gnat eggs.
 Cutting yellow sticky sheets to size and laying the traps across the surface of the soil is an effective method at getting rid of an infestation over time since fungus gnats will inevitably crawl onto them.
-This targets the adults, not the larvae.
+This targets the adult fungus gnats, not the larvae.

 For a tutorial on making your own yellow sticky traps out of paper and rubber cement or petroleum jelly, check out this video: